-The new media interactive development major integrates strong programming and design abilities with math, physics, and communication skills essential for creative, digital media development.
+The new media interactive development major integrates strong programming skills with math, design, and communication skills essential for creative, digital media development.
 All students complete general education requirements in the liberal arts and social sciences.
-Students can customize their major through both general education electives, free electives and program electives in areas such as Web front end, Web back end, mobile apps, physical/wearable computing, game design, game development, graphics programming, audio, and more.
-Many courses are project- and team-based, which help students build a robust portfolio of games and other interactive projects.
+Students customize their major through both general education electives, free electives, and program electives in areas such as advanced interactive development for the web, mobile development and alternative interfaces, physical/wearable computing, game design, game development, design and media production, interactive audio, and more.
+Many courses are project- and team-based, which helps students to build a robust portfolio of interactive projects.

 Students are required to complete two blocks of co-op, which can occur during the academic year or during the summer.
 Co-ops are full-time, paid work experiences where students gain valuable, hands-on experience in industry—a definite edge when applying for jobs after graduation.
 Co-op may begin after the second year of study.